-ATTENTION!
-Access to the Pisa Tower is ALLOWED ONLY to CLIENTS who present the TICKET provided by us and issued directly by OPERA DELLA PRIMAZIALE PISANA.
+IMPORTANT: ATTENTION!
+Access to the Pisa Tower WILL NOT BE ALLOWED to clients that show up without the TICKET sent by us issued directly by OPERA DELLA PRIMAZIALE PISANA.

 WARNING: The Cathedral is open for sightseeing and admission is included in the purchase of any ticket to another monument of Piazza dei Miracoli.

-Reservations must be made no less than 1 day before the date of the visit.
+Reservations must be requested with a minimum advance of 1 day before the date of the visit.

-For security reasons, access to PISA TOWER is restricted to a limited number of people at any one time.
+For security reasons, access to the Tower is restricted to a limited number of people each time.

-Cancellation policy: it's possible to change or cancel the reservation within 10 days from the day the reservation is submitted.
-Changes will be accepted according to availability.
+Cancellation policy: it's possible to change or cancel the reservation within 10 days from the day when the reservation is submitted.
+Changes will be accepted according to availability remained.
 Cancellation within this limit allows the refund of unused tickets minus service fee.
 Later cancellation requests are no shows are not accepted and not refundable.

 - January, February and March: from 9:00 am to 6:00 pm

 - From April to September: from 9:00 am to 8:00 pm

 - October and from December 25 to January 6: from 9:00 am to 7:00 pm